khw413n9/neo-img/README.md

 >
 >  ```txt
 >    make sure its installed and in your path
->    * in windows its called soffice and should be in C:\Program Files\LibreOffice\program
+>    * window: its called soffice and should be in C:\Program Files\LibreOffice\program
->    * linux should add it to path automatically
+>    * linux: should be in the path automatically
 >  ```
 > </details>
 ```lua